ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayPartialShuffle

-Returns an array of the same size as the original array where elements in range [1..limit] are a random subset of the original array.
-Remaining (limit..n] shall contain the elements not in [1..limit] range in undefined order.
-Value of limit shall be in range [1..n].
-Values outside of that range are equivalent to performing full [arrayShuffle](#arrayShuffle).
+Returns an array of the same size as the original array where elements in range `[1..limit]` are a random subset of the original array.
+Remaining `(limit..N]` shall contain the elements not in `[1..limit]` range in an undefined order.

 **Syntax**